-For those students who may feel ill and those who have an accident at school a clinic is available in A Block, through Reception.
-The clinic is managed by a dedicated and qualified nurse.
+For those students who may feel ill and those who have an accident at school a clinic is available with a full time registered school nurse in A Block, through Reception.

 The procedure for gaining access to the clinic is to request permission to attend the clinic from a class teacher in case of illness, with a note from the teacher.
 Alternatively, a student may report to Reception in A Block during recess or lunchtime.
 In most cases, parents will be notified so that arrangements can be made for the student to return home.
 It is anticipated that the stay in the clinic will be for a very short period only.